- Publication 514 - Introductory Material

 Any payee statement (such as Form 1099-DIV or Form 1099-INT) showing foreign taxes reported to you.

-The receipt or return you keep as proof should be either the original, a duplicate original, or a duly certified or authenticated copy.
+The receipt or return you keep as proof should either be the original, a duplicate original, or a duly certified or authenticated copy.
 If the receipt or return is in a foreign language, you also should have a certified translation of it.
 Revenue Ruling 67-308 in Cumulative Bulletin 1967-2 discusses in detail the requirements of the certified translation.
 Issues of the Cumulative Bulletin are available in most IRS offices and you are welcome to read them there.

 Note.
 File this worksheet with your Form 1040 as an attachment to Form 1116.
-Keep a copy for your records.

 |I. U.S. tax on U.S. source income (U.S. source rules)||COL. A||COL. B|